 Services Provided by Neighbors Helping Neighbors Volunteers

-All services are provided free-of-charge for homebound seniors and adult neighbors with disabilities
+All services are provided free-of-charge for homebound elderly and disabled neighbors

 Volunteers, using their own vehicles, give elderly and adults with disabilities rides to medical appointments or social activities.